wysaid/OGLPaint/README.md

 <pre>
 You can see the functions in the menu.
 But the <b>Polygon Mode</b> is special.
-When you using polygon mode, keep the left button of your mouse down, and move your mouse, the graph would be seen as a line.
+When you're using polygon mode, please keep the left button of your mouse down, then move your mouse.
+The graph would be seen as a line.
 Now you can click the right button of your mouse to set the vertex of the polygon.
 The process would end when you release your left button of your mouse.